Oh, What a Mighty Time

-Oh, What a Mighty Time is an album by the country rock band the New Riders of the Purple Sage.
+Oh, What a Mighty Time is an album by the country rock band New Riders of the Purple Sage.
 Their sixth studio album and their seventh album overall, it was released by Columbia Records in 1975.

 Oh, What a Mighty Time was produced by Bob Johnston.
 Jerry Garcia of the Grateful Dead plays guitar on three songs, and Sly Stone plays keyboards and sings on one song.